stewyb314/trc/docs/Design.md

 sends arbitrary shell commands to `trc-server`, which is installed on the customers' Linux box. `trc-server` is responsible for executing the receivesd commands and stores the results.

+**Design Consideration** All commands are run as root and there are zero guard rails.
+If a user decides to get cute and run `rm -rf /`, then RIP their machine.
+A production version of this would add protections like run as non-root or chroot'd to a specific directory.

 The client and server communicate over gRPC.

 ## trc-client usage